iBMLab/iMap4/README.md

 Download ./Matlab_Installation_Package and intall the toolbox as a Matlab Application.
 Example codes and dataset could be found in ./Data_Sample_with_codes/

-Please read the guidebook for more information of how to use the toolbox.
+Please read the [wiki](https://github.com/iBMLab/iMap4/wiki) for more information of how to use the toolbox.

 ##Keep in touch!
 Updates and new release will be announced on our [lab website] (http://perso.unifr.ch/roberto.caldara/index.php?page=3).